vbaconnet-ledger/developer-portal/_docs/nano-app/ui-flow-video.md

 It contains the basic functions App information, Receive and send operations.

-You free to choose the format of your own document (pdf, jpg, tif or Google doc).
+You are free to choose the format of your own document (pdf, jpg, tif or Google doc).

 Include all the operations that your Nano app contains.